-Addabbo, a Democrat, was the representative for New York's 6th congressional district from 1983 to 1986.
+Addabbo was the representative for New York’s 6th congressional district and was a Democrat.
+He served from 1983 to 1986.

 Addabbo is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Addabbo sponsored and cosponsored.
 See full analysis methodology.

 Addabbo was the primary sponsor of 14 bills that were enacted.
 The most recent include:

 - H.R.
 2787 (99th): A bill to extend through fiscal year 1988 SBA Pilot Programs under section 8 of The Small Business Act.